This site is undergoing constant refinement.

 Full-time workers usually work 35 hours or more a week (in all their jobs combined).

 In 2016, employers in some locations found it hard to fill vacancies for Optometrists.
-To find out more, view the Department of Employment's latest skill shortage research opens in a new window.
+To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.

 No data is available for the selected graph for this Occupation.